epleterte/ssh-xdg-open/README.md

 usage
 -----

+After having set up mimeapps.list and ssh.desktop, the rest is up to the ssh-handler script:

     Usage: ./ssh-handler [-h|-c <command>|-m <mode>] <ssh://my.remote.host>
       -h  This.
       -c  Command used to connect to remote host.
 Defaults to 'ssh'